ArtifactDB/gobbler/README.md

     If not specified, the uploader is untrusted by default.
 - `global_write` (optional): a boolean indicating whether "global writes" are enabled.
   With global writes enabled, any user of the filesystem can create a new asset within this project.
-  Once the asset is created, its creating user is added to the `uploaders` array with `asset` set to the name of the new asset and `trusted` set to `true`.
+  Once the asset is created, its creating user is added as a trusted uploader to the `{project}/{asset}/..permissions` file (see below).
   If not specified, global writes are disabled by default.

+Additional uploader permissions for a specific asset can be specified in a `{project}/{asset}/..permissions` file.
+This should be a JSON-formatted file that contains a JSON object with the `uploaders` property as described above.
+Specifying an uploader in this file is equivalent to specifying an uploader in the project-level permissions with the `asset` property set to the name of the relevant asset.
+During [upload requests](#uploads-and-updates), any `uploaders` in this file will be appended to the `uploaders` in `{project}/..permissions` before authorization checks.

 User identities are defined by the UIDs on the operating system.
 All users are authenticated by examining the ownership of files provided to the Gobbler.